English cricket team in India, Pakistan and Ceylon in 1951–52: The English team

 The manager was Geoffrey Howard.
 The team was announced in late July 1951.
 Poole replaced Jack Ikin, who was injured, before the team left.
 Leadbeater replaced Rhodes, who was forced to return home with an injury, early in the tour.

 Many of England's leading players made themselves unavailable for the tour, and the resultant team was widely regarded as a "second team".
 Eight of the touring team – Howard, Carr, Leadbeater, Kenyon, Poole, Rhodes, Ridgway and Spooner – had no Test experience, while none of the team had played more than nine Tests.
-None of the team had toured Australia and New Zealand in the Test series of 1950–51.
+Only Statham and Tattersall had toured Australia and New Zealand in the Test series of 1950–51.

 Test matches

 5th Test

 This was India's first Test victory, after 20 years and 25 Tests.